RedisGears/RedisGears/docs/commands_hook.md

 4) "1642332526"
 ```

-We got the `_last_modified_` field inside the hash as expected.
+The `_last_modified_` field appears inside the hash, as expected.
 !!! important "Notice"
-   If you look carefully you will see that the API was changed compare to the original Redis `hset` command.
+    Notice the differences in output between this example and the original Redis `hset` command.
-   First We get `"2"` reply instead of `"1"` indicating that 2 fields were added to the hash.
-Second We get the result as a string and not as a number.
-We leave it to the reader to fix and match the Redis original API.
+    First, the overridden `hset` command replies with `"2"` instead of `"1"`, indicating that 2 fields were added to the hash.
+Second, the result is a string instead of a number.
+The reader will need to fix the output to match the original Redis API.

 ## Hook Commands on Specific Key
-Hook commands are not cheap, especially when we need to invoke python code.
-RedisGears gives you the ability to postpone calling python code by providing filters that allow you to filter out hooks on the C code itself (before calling the python code).
+Hook commands are not cheap, especially if you need to invoke Python code.
+RedisGears gives you the ability to postpone calling Python code by providing filters that allow you to filter out hooks on the C code itself (before calling the Python code).
 One of those filters is key filtering.
-It is possible to specify a key prefix on which you want your hook to be triggered.
-The previous example can be apply on keys that starts with the prefix `person` by specify `keyprefix='person'` as an argument to the [`register`](functions.md#register):
+You can specify a key prefix on which you want your hook to be triggered.

+Specify `keyprefix='person'` as an argument to the [`register`](functions.md#register) function to apply the previous example to keys that start with the prefix `person`:
 ```python
 {{ include('command_hook/command_hook-002.py')}}
 ```

-Registering the following code will result in all the hashes with key name starts with `person` to also have the `_last_modified_` field:
+If you register this code, all hashes with key names that start with `person` will also have the `_last_modified_` field:
 ```
 127.0.0.1:6379> hset person:1 foo bar
 "2"